ChangLabSNU/VaxPress/docs/source/scoring_functions.rst

 and loop structures to estimate the MFE structure efficiently.

-Since *ViennaRNA* and *LinearFold* use different algorithm to estimate MFE, Vaxpress offers both as a options for folding engine.
+Since *ViennaRNA* and *LinearFold* use different algorithm to estimate MFE, VaxPress offers both as a options for folding engine.

 =====================
 Start Codon Structure